pixarninja/contour_construction_algorithm/README.md

 		Tao = dot_product(T1, T2)/(T1.length * T2.length)

 T1 and T2 are unit tangent vectors calculated by the program.
-But since the length of a unit vector is 1, we can write tao as:
+But since the length of a unit vector is 1, we can write Tao as:

 		Tao = dot_product(T1, T2)